tylerchr/jstn/SPEC.md

    any              = %x61.6e.79               ; any
 ```

+## Any

+The "any" type literal may be used in a JSTN test as a wildcard.
+While the string, number,
+boolean, and null literals indicate the presence of a JSON value with that respective type,
+the "any" literal merely indicates the presence of a JSON value of any type.
+That is, a JSTN
+type of "any" may represent a JSON object, array, string, number, boolean, or null value.

+An "any" literal does not receive any special syntactic treatment, and MUST be parsed just
+like all other literals.
+For example, an `any` type may also be designated as optional by
+appending the value-optional token, with behavior consistent with that of the value-optional
+token appended to any other type.
+That is, the JSTN type "any" indicates the presence of a
+valid JSON value, while "any?" indicates that if a JSON value is present, it must be a JSON
+value (a very weak claim indeed!).

 ## Objects

 An object structure is represented as a pair of curly brackets surrounding zero